 A. Our mechitza- divider--will be aesthetically pleasing, with equal sight lines, seats running parallel and will allow all worshipers, both women and men to feel part of the congregation.
 We strive to create a warm sense of community and fellowship, recognizing the importance of everyone regardless of gender.

 Q. Can I just walk in?
 I'm not sure of my plans for both days right now.

-A. No one will be turned away at the door and denied a chance to be a part of a prayer community, However, for security purposes, reservations are strongly recommended.
+A. We take reservations up until the day before the holiday, provided there is still room.
+However, for security purposes, reservations are required.
 In addition, we will have a kiddush to follow services and need to know how many people will be joining us.
 Add your name to our list even if you are not sure at this point if you will be joining us for all the services.
-But on those days you plan on attending, we suggest arriving early as there will be open seating and space is limited.
+No one will be turned away due to lack of funds.
 If you have children and need child care/children's service, please let us know ahead of time.

 Q. I have little kids, how will they ever sit through the services?